-Sam L Grogg is Dean of the College of Arts and Sciences at Adelphi University.
+Sam L Grogg is Executive Director of Strategic Initiatives at Adelphi University.
 Grogg holds the Ph.D. from Bowling Green University.
 Grogg and colleagues at the Center for the Study of Popular Culture at BGSU pioneered the interdisciplinary study of American and International popular culture.
 In 1972, with two colleagues, Grogg founded The Journal of Popular Film and Television which continues to be published as one of the leading academic journals in its field.
 As the American Film Institute’s Executive Director of National Education during the 1970s, Grogg served as Education Editor of American Film, a monthly national magazine, and edited three editions of The AFI Guide to College Courses in Film and Television.
 His early research and publication focused on popular culture pedagogy, film and television criticism and related areas.

 In 1993, Grogg was named the founding Dean of the School of Filmmaking at the University of North Carolina School of the Arts where he created a major new conservatory for filmmakers.
 While Dean at UNCSA, Grogg continued to produce, focusing on television movies including FIRESTORM (ABC), TARGET EARTH (ABC) and ABOVE SUSPICION (USA Network).
 In 1999, Grogg rejoined AFI as Dean of the AFI Conservatory.
 He was honored by the AFI Board of Trustees in 2004 as the fourth “Master” teacher and filmmaker to lead the Conservatory since its founding in 1967.
 In 2005, Grogg received the Ray and Pat Browne Lifetime Achievement Award for his contribution to the study of Popular Culture from the National Popular Culture Association.
 Grogg was named Dean of the School of Communication at the University of Miami in the spring of 2005.